MarioArranzAgueda/commands/README.md

 [![deprecated](http://badges.github.io/stability-badges/dist/deprecated.svg)](http://github.com/badges/stability-badges)

-Is you want to use this mocks, you can use open api swagger from this url [https://api.thegamesdb.net/#/Games/GamesByGameID](https://api.thegamesdb.net/#/Games/GamesByGameID)
+If you want to use this mocks, you can use open api swagger from this url [https://api.thegamesdb.net/#/Games/GamesByGameID](https://api.thegamesdb.net/#/Games/GamesByGameID)

 # Export thegamesdb